I have a quick and easy craft to share with you today.

 Step 2: Print & Cut

-Once you’ve downloaded the 4 sheets, print each off on your
+Once you’ve downloaded the 4 sheets, print each off on your card stock using a high-quality setting on your printer.

 You can see in the picture that I’ve outlined each letter card for you, so cut along those lines.
 I like to curve my corners, but that’s up to you.